Helping Families Establish Adult Guardianships

 Parents who are caring for a child with special needs, such as a learning disability or autism, can face legal issues once the child reaches age 18.
 A parent may no longer have the legal authority to act on their child’s behalf once they are a legal adult.

 One option that parents have as their children transition into adulthood is to establish a guardianship.
 At the Law Office of Annette Rutkowski LLC, I help families implement adult guardianships that help secure their children’s well-being.
-With offices in Indianapolis, Lafayette and Franklin, I am able to serve clients in central, western and southern Indiana.
+With offices in Indianapolis, I am able to serve clients in central, western and southern Indiana.

 Why Establish A Guardianship?